sdillahey/github-emails/README.md

 To use you will need to fork, create a .env, npm install & npm start - it's that easy!

-Create a top-level .env file which will just have `GITHUB_TOKEN=` with your personal access token which you can create <a href="https://github.com/settings/tokens">here</a>.
+Create a top-level .env file which will just have `GITHUB_TOKEN=` with your personal access token.
+You can create your token <a href="https://github.com/settings/tokens">here</a>.

 Happy Networking!